longturn/freeciv21/docs/Modding/Tilesets/Tutorial/02_units.rst

 Let's now go through the newly added ``aliens.spec`` file.
 It can be opened with your text editor; go back to the :doc:`first page <../tutorial>` if you don't know what to use.

-You will notice that the file contains four sections, each opened by a names between square brackets:
+You will notice that the file contains four sections, each opened by a name between square brackets:
 ``[spec]``, ``[info]``, ``[file]``, and ``[grid_main]``.
 The first section specifies the version of Freeciv21 supported by the tileset and will only change when moving from one version to the next.
 The ``[info]`` section is there solely to give credit to the artists.
 The last two are more interesting, so